Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Relaxation to Linear Programming

 Under the reasonable assumption that $\Pi_{G} \geq 0$ and $\Pi_{R} \geq -\Pi_{G}$, then $\Pi_{R} \max ( \phi_{k},0) + \Pi_{G} \max (- \phi_{k},0)$ is a convex function and thus we have the following equivalence

 Then, by substituting equation \eqref{eq:new_max_cost_function} in the cost function and taking into account the previous change in the constraints, the new optimization problem is

-where all constraints are linear but the cost function remains nonlinear.
+where $\Phi$ is the vector of concatenated $\phi_k$, that is $ \Phi = \{\phi_k\}_{k=1}^K. $ Note that all constraints are linear but the cost function remains nonlinear.
 As this $\max$ function corresponds to a convex piecewise linear function, it is possible to transform this problem into an LP problem which can be solved efficiently.
-This can be done by adding some slack variables, which is usually called the epigraph problem (see \cite[\S 4.3.1]{Boyd04}).
+This can be done by adding some slack variables (see \cite[\S 4.3.1]{Boyd04}).
 Here, for the sake of clarity, we opt to define $\phi_{k}$ as the difference between two nonnegative variables

 where $\phi_{k}^{+} \geq 0$ and $\phi_{k}^{-} \geq 0$.
 Then, $\phi_{k}^{+}$ would correspond to the amount of reverse power and $\phi_{k}^{-}$ would correspond to the amount of energy generated by means of the fuel cell at time $k$.
-This is similar to the strategies used to pose a linear programming problem in the standard form (see \cite[\S 4.3]{Boyd04}).
+This is similar to the strategies used to pose an LP problem in the standard form (see \cite[\S 4.3]{Boyd04}).
 Note that, after this change, we have that

 and thus the problem can be written as